acst as a tool is designed to detect silent data corruption by

 /mnt/memorystick even if they belong to different file systems,

-the result to /root/acst.log.
+and then log the result to /root/acst.log.

 will perform the same operation as above with the addition of